The Abbeymead Ready for Life Curriculum

 - To teach using a cross-curricular topic approach whilst ensuring that the integrity of each subject is preserved and celebrated.
 We want our children to believe that they can become scientists, artists, historians or engineers.

-- To fulfil the requirements of the National Curriculum by ensuring broad, balanced and differentiated provision and the progressive development of concepts, knowledge and skills; and for the children to develop a love for every subject.
+- To fulfil the requirements of the National Curriculum (example of curriculum compliance doc) by ensuring broad, balanced and differentiated provision and the progressive development of concepts, knowledge and skills; and for the children to develop a love for every subject.

 - To engender a notion of aspiration in our children by enabling them to be ready for the next steps in their education and to begin to create a vision for their future learning and life.